 Almost all participants were open to exploring AI tools in their \ac{QDA} process.
 However, most of these participants emphasized that certain conditions should be met or that they would still want to have full control over the \ac{QDA} process.
 While a few participants were eager to integrate AI into their workflow, one was strongly opposed to the use of AI, stating that they did not see any useful applications for it in their workflow.

-Several participants recognized the potential of AI to automate repetitive tasks -- such as data preprocessing, organizing raw data, or annotating thousands of survey responses.
+Several participants recognized the potential of AI to automate repetitive tasks -- such as data pre-processing, organizing raw data, or annotating thousands of survey responses.
 Others saw an opportunity for AI to contribute ideas and enrich the analytical process with new views and perspectives.
 They expressed interest in AI's ability to identify relationships and suggest novel patterns in the data that might be overlooked, complementing human analysis.
 However, they also expressed various concerns, which we categorized into four main themes: \textit{research ethics}, \textit{personal involvement and responsibility}, \textit{quality of AI output}, and \textit{specific requirements of AI tools}.
-We found no correlation between participants' level of experience in \ac{QDA} and their willingness to adopt AI or their concerns regarding its integration.
+Across our interviews, we did not observe a clear pattern linking participants' level of experience in \ac{QDA} to their willingness to adopt AI or their concerns regarding its integration.
 Both novice and experienced researchers expressed openness to exploring AI tools while emphasizing the importance of safeguards and customization to align with their workflows.